Sesame Allergies Are Likely More Widespread Than Previously Thought

 Sesame, he says, "absolutely should become the 9th" allergy listed on food packaging, given these findings.
 Sesame's absence from packaging could be contributing to a higher-than-usual level of dangerous allergic reactions reported by the study: "If you don't have any appropriate labeling, it makes it a lot more difficult for people to screen what they're eating."

 On July 26, Illinois passed a law mandating sesame labeling on its food packaging.
-But because most packaged food crosses state borders, the impact of this law is yet to be seen, Gupta notes — it could flop, or Illinois will push major food manufacturers towards what it sees as the right direction.
+But because most packaged food crosses state borders, the impact of this law is yet to be seen, Gupta notes — it could run into challenges, or Illinois could push major food manufacturers towards what it sees as the right direction.

 "It's going to be challenging," Gupta says.
 "But hopefully it's the first step for it to become a national law."